University of San Jose–Recoletos: History

 In June 2004, the B.S. in Nursing started its first operation due to the huge demand of nurses at the time.
 The university's College of Nursing held its 1st Capping, Badge Investiture and Candle Lighting Ceremony in June 2006 at the Recoletos Coliseum, Basak Campus.

 Part of USJ-R's campaign is the provision of infrastructures and facilities to aid learning.
 Thus the rise of many school buildings like the Nursing Skills Laboratory, the St. Ezekiel Moreno Building, the International Language Center, the Recoletos Law Center, and the LET and CPA Review Centers were taken into place.

 In 2006, the St. Ezekiel Moreno Building was completely established in the Basak Campus exclusive for the College of Information, Computer and Communications Technology (CICCT) and the College of Education (COE).

 USJ-R had also opened some of the latest programs: Doctor of Philosophy in English, Master of Arts in Education major in Guidance and Counseling, Master of Media Studies with specialization in Broadcast Media and Journalism, Bachelor of Arts in International Studies, Diploma in advance program in Special Education and the English Language Program for foreign and Filipino students.

 The years that followed gave the school opportunities to expand.
 On November 28, 1998, the 52nd General Chapter held in Granada, Spain, voted for the creation of a new Religious Province in the Philippines dedicated to St. Ezekiel Moreno, OAR.
 The Recollect Philippine Province, where USJ-R belongs, now stands as the eighth regional cluster of communities of the Order of Augustinian Recollect worldwide.

 Furthermore, the USJ-R partnered with the Cebu Industrial Park Developers, Inc. and Tsuneishi Heavy Industries Inc., in the establishment of USJ-R Balamban Campus in the Municipality of Balamban, Cebu and inaugurated on June 22, 2009.

 In 2019, the school bought a property in Ormoc City and plans for constructing a campus there are on the talks.
 If pushed through, it would be the first campus of the institution to be situated outside the island of Cebu.

+In 2022, the University of San Jose–Recoletos secured a prestigious victory at the Philippine Startup Challenge 7, hosted by the Department of Information and Communications Technology.
+This marked the first championship win for Region 7 in this competition.
+The winning team, known as Team SUGOD, included students Daryll A. Gomez, Enrica Jules P. Carpena, and Carl Benedict T. Garces.
+They developed an innovative mobile application named 91Watch, an emergency hailing platform that uniquely incorporates mesh networking technology.
+This feature ensures continued communication even in scenarios where traditional communication networks fail completely.